 Forests store carbon by pulling the most prominent greenhouse gas, CO2, from the atmosphere through the process of photosynthesis and then converting it into glucose, which is used for growth and other functions.
 Photosynthesis allows these old-growth forests to act as such effective carbon banks.
 The sheer size of the trees in old-growth forests make them particularly good at carbon sequestration (72).
 Forests in the Pacific Northwest store more carbon than most other forest systems (74, 78).
-Data from the Intergovernmental Panel on Climate Change shows that forests like those in the Cascades sequester an average of 68 tons of carbon per acre every year in their soil and plant life (73).
+Data from the Intergovernmental Panel on Climate Change show that forests like those in the Cascades sequester an average of 68 tons of carbon per acre every year in their soil and plant life (73).
 The carbon is stored in the soil, leaves, bark, and organic debris.
 To prevent misconceptions, it is important to understand that carbon sequestration is stored in the complex forest system rather than the individual trees.
 Soil and downed logs themselves account the majority of the carbon stored in oldgrowth forests - which makes understanding the forest as a system, rather than a collection of trees, all the more important.

 Clearcutting and heavy thinning not only prevents the continued sequestration of carbon, but acts to release much of the stored carbon back into the atmosphere (66, 79).
 Most commercial timber managers cut stands before their carbon storage is maximized (75).
 Forest management plans on most privately owned lands call for thinning and clearcutting practices that are particularly detrimental to the biomass stocks responsible for continued carbon storage (74).
-For this reason, it should be a priority to support the development of carbon trading systems, similar to the Cap-and-Trade Program of the California Air Resources Board, while continuing to develop the carbon storage stocks on state, federal, and private land through preservation and restoration of mature forest stands.
+For this reason, it should be a priority to support the development of carbon trading systems while continuing literature that suggests that mature to develop the carbon storage and old-growth forests are uniquely stocks on state, federal, and valuable as natural carbon banks." private land through preservation and restoration of mature forest stands.
 This is not only important for local forest health and connectivity, but also has far reaching global implications for the continued climate crisis.